-If you use the uBlock Origin browser extension, you’re used to ads being blocked when browsing online (including this site).
+If you use the uBlock Origin browser extension, you’re probably used to ads being blocked when browsing online (including this site).

-But Twitch engineers are always looking for ways to show you ads, even if you have an ad blocker installed.
+But Twitch developers are always looking for ways to show you ads, even if you have an ad blocker installed.
 It’s like a game of cat and mouse, and you’re probably on this page because the uBlock Origin filters haven’t caught up with the latest Twitch update yet.

 This guide will show you how to fix your uBlock Origin extension to start blocking ads on Twitch again.
 Now you can watch your favorite gamers again without getting interrupted by ads, and you can switch channels without fearing that you’ll be met with a 30-second ad.

 Hopefully uBlock Origin catches up soon!
 Until then, it’s best to use our recommended solutions.
 Check back to this page often for updates & more potential fixes.
 We’ll also add a note at the top whenever uBlock Origin fixes the issue.

 We’ll be using Google Chrome for the purpose of this guide, but you should be able to replicate the steps if you’re using another browser.